ElliotBadinger/face-recognition-attendance-system/README.md

 - Ensure to use strong, unique passwords and keep the SECRET_KEY secure.
 - Implement proper input validation and sanitization in all services.
 - Use HTTPS for all communications in a production environment.
+- Regularly update dependencies to patch any security vulnerabilities.

 ## Contributing